AindreaAjax/ML_Introduction/Statistics/Theory/10_Hypothesis_testing_intro.md

 The corresponding significance level for a z-score can be found from the z-table.
 The z-table gives the area under the standard normal curve to the left of a given z-score.

-- **t-score:** The t-score is used when we don't know the population standard deviation $\sigma$ (Which  is almost always).
-The t-score is given as,

-$$ t = \frac{\text{Point estimate} - \text{Null Hypothesis value}}{\text{Standard error of the point estimate}} $$

-For example if we were testing for mean of a population, then the t-score is given as,

-$$ t = \frac{\bar{x} - \mu_0}{\frac{s}{\sqrt{n}}} $$

-Where $s$ is the sample standard deviation.

-The t-distribution is fairly similar to the z-distribution, but has heavier tails.
-The t-distribution is parameterized by the degrees of freedom, which is the number of observations in the sample minus one i.e, $df = n - 1$.
-As the degrees of freedom increases, the t-distribution approaches the z-distribution.

-Using the calculated degrees of freedom, we can find the t-score from the t-table.
-The t-table gives the area under the t-distribution curve to the left of a given t-score.

 - **p-value:** A similar and complementary measure of z-score/t-score is the **p-value**.
 The p-value is the probability of getting a sample as extreme as ours, given the Null Hypothesis is true.

-We reject the Null Hypothesis if the p-value is less than the significance level or if the z-score/t-score is greater than the z-score/t-score corresponding to the significance level.
+We reject the Null Hypothesis if the p-value is less than the significance level or if the z-score is greater than the z-score corresponding to the significance level.

-## Hypothesis testing for comparing sample statistics across *two groups* of a variable
+## Hypothesis testing for comparing the mean across *two groups* of a variable, **t-test**

+### Independent t-test
+In an independent t-test, we are comparing the means of two independent groups of a variable.
+Here the term independent means that the two groups are not directly related to each other i.e, there are no inherent relationships between the two groups.

-For comparing sample statistics across two groups of a variable, we use the **two-sample t-test**.
-The two-sample t-test is used to test whether the means of two populations are equal.
+For comparing the mean across two independent groups of a variable, we use the **two-sample t-test**.

 The Null Hypothesis $H_0$ is that the means of the two populations are equal i.e, $H_0: \mu_1 = \mu_2$.